any-docs/css/content/reference/at-rules/@function/index.md

 ### Passing comma-containing values as arguments

 In the next example, the `--max-plus-x()` function expects to be passed a comma-separated list of lengths and a single length as arguments.
-It uses the CSS {{cssxref("max()")}} function to determine which of the list of lengths is the largest, adds it to the single length, then returns the result.
+It uses the CSS `max()` function to determine which of the list of lengths is the largest, adds it to the single length, then returns the result.

 ```css
 @function --max-plus-x(--list <length>#, --x <length>) {